PatchRanger/cartesian-iterator/README.md

 # cartesian-iterator
-Iterator, returning cartesian product of associate array of iterators.
+Iterator, returning the cartesian product of associative array of iterators.
 See https://en.wikipedia.org/wiki/Cartesian_product .